fransiss/SALUTE/README.md

 # SALUTE
-Run SALUTE analysis for drug prevention repositioning
+Run SALUTE analysis for drug prevention repositioning starting from a disease of interest.